devops329/devops/instruction/deliverable5CdnDeploy/deliverable5CdnDeploy.md

 cp dist/index.html dist/404.html
 ```

 Instead you need to configure CloudFront to return the `index.html` file whenever a 404 or 403 error is encountered.
+You can do this by going to `Error Pages` in the CloudFront distribution and adding a custom error response.

 ![Handle 404](handle404.png)